n8myton/recreation-gov-campsite-checker/docs/ROADMAP.md

 - ✅ Manual check functionality
 - ✅ Clean, scalable architecture
 - ✅ Smart notification logic (state-based change detection)
+- ✅ Intelligent error filtering (no spam for transient errors)
+- ✅ Direct booking links in notifications
 - ✅ Robust error handling and logging
 - ✅ Support for multiple parks per search
 - ✅ Weekend-only and nights filtering
 - ✅ Multiple users can use it
+- ✅ Streamlined multi-user only codebase

 **You're not in MVP anymore - you're in "Actually Works Great" territory!** 🎉